hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

    SELECT to_tsvector('French', 'Le rapide renard brun sauta par dessus le chien paresseux');

-It would return a vector normalized according to the French language.
+It will return a vector normalized according to the French language.

 .. code:: bash
                          to_tsvector